NEWPALMYRA: 3D models

+An Arabian statue depicting an Asiatic lion and an Arabian gazelle, dated to the 1st century AD.
 This was the first statue modeled by #rsssd (Re-Sculpting Syrian Statues Digitally).
 In 2015 it was destroyed by ISIL.

 Reconstructions and exhibits

 A 12-ton lifesize replica of part of the Arch of Triumph was carved into stone, from these models, and installed in London's Trafalgar Square in 2016.

 A number of small artefacts were reconstructed and displayed at the 2016 Venice Architecture Biennale.

 A 10-foot model of part of the Tetrapylon, printed in a single piece, was unveiled at the April 2017 Creative Commons Summit.

 Popular discussion

 The project began to hold public events, partner with design groups and 3D printing shops, and receive press coverage starting in 2015.

 Reviving Palmyra, a book on the history, destruction, and reconstruction of Palmyra, was published in 2017.